-How to String a car and square your vehicle
+How to String and square your vehicle

-First, your frame has to be undamaged for any true measurement and alignment.
+Your frame has to be undamaged for any true measurement and alignment.
 So, if your frame is bent, stop here and get her straight before anything else.

 Your right side tires will carry the brunt of the force, so we typically start with the right side.